Kelly Dodd Slams ‘Grandma’ Vicki Gunvalson On Instagram After ‘Train’ Rumor, Son-In-Law Ryan Culberson Reacts

 While Vicki wasn’t present when the incident went down, she spoke to Shannon on the phone after she was hit and told Radar Online that judging by their phone call, Shannon was definitely hurting.

-Vicki and Kelly previously butted heads on the show after Vicki allegedly spread a rumor claiming Kelly as involved in a “train.”
+Vicki and Kelly previously butted heads on the show after Vicki allegedly spread a rumor claiming Kelly was involved in a “train.”

 To see more of Kelly, Vicki, and their co-stars, don’t miss new episodes of The Real Housewives of Orange County Season 14 on Tuesday nights at 9 p.m. on Bravo TV.